 Health systems are increasingly centralizing their patient access functions in order to provide a streamlined and consistent “front door” experience for their patients and referring providers.
 However, moving to and optimizing a centralized model requires thorough planning, stakeholder engagement, and monitoring to ensure the transition produces a win-win for health systems and their patients.

-In this webinar, part two of a three-part series, Steve Whitson, Executive Consultant at Culbert Healthcare Solutions, and Julie Yoo, Chief Product Officer at Kyruus, discuss the challenges in transitioning to a centralized patient access model, the role that technology plays in facilitating patient access, and the key technology components required to run a successful centralized access center.
+In this webinar, part two of a three-part series, Steve Whitson, Executive Consultant at Culbert Healthcare Solutions, and Julie Yoo, Chief Strategy Officer at Kyruus, discuss the challenges in transitioning to a centralized patient access model, the role that technology plays in facilitating patient access, and the key technology components required to run a successful centralized access center.

 Executive Consultant, Culbert Healthcare Solutions

 Mr. Whitson is an Executive Consultant with Culbert Healthcare Solutions with over 30 years of experience in the healthcare industry.
 Steve has expertise in growing markets, revenue and profits and achieving robust financial performances for healthcare organizations.
 He has driven cost efficiency and cultivated strong employee-driven cultures while differentiating and developing new services and improving patient and provider satisfaction.
 Steve excels at optimizing resources, building strategic partnerships and cementing stakeholder relationships.
 Steve holds an undergraduate degree in business administration from Eastern Kentucky University and graduate degree in health administration from Washington University School of Medicine.
 He is board certified in healthcare management by the American College of Healthcare Executives (ACHE) and medical practice management by the American College of Medical Practice Executives (ACMPE).